secretsquirrel/Bounty-EncryptAGit/README.md

 Each note increases in size thereby potentially making the challenge harder.
 Or is it easier? 😉

-The salt and password are the same for all of the commits. 😱
+The salt for KDF and password are the same for all of the commits. 😱

 However, the salt and password are each complex.